DockerDemos/vm-docker-bench/README.md

 __Serial Container Boot__

+This test measures the CPU and I/O usage on the host during the startup of 100 Docker containers.
+The graphs below show the User, System and IOWait, in USER_Hz.
+The polling period was once per second.
+For all three values, lower is better.

 ![Graph of Primary System w/no Hypervisor, Serial Container Boot Test](/raw-results/primary_no_hypervisor-serial-container-boot.png?raw=true "Graph of Primary System w/no Hypervisor, Serial Container Boot Test")

+This goes toward confirming other's findings (especially Boden Russell's) that Disk I/O is the largest limiting factor for Docker containers.
+The I/O Wait caused by starting one container after another with little gap in between was a bit too much for the single hard disk, even a SAS 15,000 RPM one.
+The majority of the I/O was generated with the startup of the containers, but you can see a bit of a spike at the very beginning just pulling the image for the containers from the private repository.

+TO DO: Primary system w/Hypervisor

 ![Graph of Control System, Serial Container Boot Test](/raw-results/control-serial-container-boot.png?raw=true "Graph of Control System, Serial Container Boot Test")

+The control system mimics the performance of primary system, but with less I/O congestion thanks to the 50 disk EMC Array backing the hypervisor's virtual disks.
+Any difference in User and System performance is largely neglegible.

 __Compute node steady-state Container Packing__

+This test measures the same metrics as the above: CPU and I/O usage on the host, but through a full startup, 15 minute wait, and full shutdown of 15 containers.
+Again, lower is better.

 ![Graph of Primary System w/no Hypervisor, Steady-State Packing Test](/raw-results/primary_no_hypervisor-ssp-15.png?raw=true "Graph of Primary System w/no Hypervisor, Steady State Packing (15) Test")

+This first graph is included for completeness, but the extended time between startup and shutdown makes it somewhat useless for humans to read.
+Detail graphs of the startup and shutdown process for the containers are included below.

 ![Graph of Primary System w/no Hypervisor, Steady-State Packing Test: Boot Detail](/raw-results/primary_no_hypervisor-ssp-15-boot_detail.png?raw=true "Graph of Primary System w/no Hypervisor, Steady State Packing (15) Test: Boot Detail")

+This graph show a detail view of the startup process for 15 containers on the primary system with no hypervisor.
+The performance almost perfectly mimics that of the 100 container Serial Container Boot above.
+This likely implies a max startup rate for each container on a host - starting more or less containers serially will not be likely to have any impact on performance.

 ![Graph of Primary System w/no Hypervisor, Steady-State Packing Test: Shutdown Detail](/raw-results/primary_no_hypervisor-ssp-15-shutdown_detail.png?raw=true "Graph of Primary System w/no Hypervisor, Steady State Packing (15): Shutdown Detail Test")

+This graph shows a detail view of the shutdown process for 15 containers on the primary system with no hypervisor.
+The shutdown process requires little to no disk I/O, and is considerably more efficient than the startup process.

 ![Graph of Control System, Steady-State Packing Test](/raw-results/control-ssp-15.png?raw=true "Graph of Control System, Steady State Packing (15) Test")